 Alfred L. “AL” Franks passed away on Wednesday, October 16, 2019.

-To send flowers in memory of Alfred L. (Al) Franks, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Alfred L. (Al) Franks, please visit our Heartfelt Sympathies Store.

 Funeral Services will be held at 11:00 A.M. on Saturday, October 19, 2019 at the Huntington Street Church of Christ in Kosciusko, Mississippi.
 Burial will follow in the Parkway Cemetery.

 Visitation will be Friday, October 18 from 5:00 -7:00 P. M. at Culpepper Funeral Home in Kosciusko and at the church on Saturday, October 19 from 9:00 A.M. until service time there at 11:00 A.M.

 He was born January 3, 1939 in Louisiana to the late Louis Alfred and Lucille Belvin Franks.
 AL was a member of the Huntington Street Church of Christ, a minister, and publisher and editor of the Magnolia Messenger for 40 years.

 AL is survived by his wife, June Pearson Franks; sons Paul Franks (Glenda), Philip Franks (Tammy), and Stephen Franks (Lisa); sister Ina Sadler of Vidor, TX; grandchildren Vincent Franks (Kori), Philip Dale Franks II, Erin Hinson (Derek), Andrea Skelton (Shaun), Megan Sheppard (Andrew), Ashley Lambert (Rusty), JoAnna Roos (Derick), and Ali Meyer (Chris); great-grandchildren Braylee, Sadie, Silas, Abel, Lucy, Addison, Matthew, Maci, Myles, Mila, Mabry, Henley and Haley.